-Prostate cancer has a high survival rate overall — in fact, most people who get prostate cancer will survive it — but it's still the second-leading cause of cancer death in people with prostates in the U.S., according to the American Cancer Society.
+Prostate cancer has a high survival rate overall — in fact, most people who get prostate cancer will survive it — but it's still the second-leading cause of cancer death in people with prostates in the U.S., according to prostate cancer statistics from the American Cancer Society.

 Video of the Day

 Read on for more on the basics of prostate cancer, including risk factors, screening recommendations, how it's diagnosed and what treatments are available.

 What Is Prostate Cancer?

 Prostate cancer is cancer that originates in the prostate gland, which is only found in people assigned male at birth, according to the Centers for Disease Control and Prevention (CDC).
 The prostate is part of the male reproductive system, located below the bladder, and it produces fluid that's found in semen.